alexpil4/dogos-moon-diary/README.md

 The APIs used are mocked inside the browser using [MSWJS](https://mswjs.io/).
 A detailed docs on the API is available [here](src/mocks/README.md) if you need it.

+##
+The project is under AGPL-3.0 license and it's based on Alessandro Baldi boilerplate project, provided during the interview with [Aiko Space](https://aikospace.com/).